What To Do Before Selling a House

 Even if you have gone to the trouble of doing all of these things before selling a home and for some reason you don’t end up listing at least you will have some good photos to provide your Realtor.
 One of the things that can be helpful for example is when you are selling a home in the Winter and provide a buyer with what the yard looks like in Spring and Summer when everything is in full bloom!

 Outstanding photography makes the presentation of your home that much better.
 Quality photos also help the Realtor get their job of selling done easier.

 - Tips to sell a home in any real estate market.

 - Six great tips for selling your home fast and for top dollar via Forbes.

-Use this advice before selling a home to increase the chances that you come out on top both financially and emotionally.
+Use this advice before the sale of a home to increase the chances that you come out on top both financially and emotionally.

-The above Real Estate information on ten things to do before selling a home was provided by Bill Gassett, a Nationally recognized leader in his field.
+The above Real Estate information on ten things to do before selling a home was provided by Bill Gassett; a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.